defold/doc/docs/en/manuals/editor-scripts.md

 - `editor.ui.*` — various UI-related functions, see [UI manual](/manuals/editor-scripts-ui).
 - `editor.prefs.*` — functions for interacting with editor preferences, see [preferences](#preferences).

-You can find the full editor API reference [here](https://defold.com/ref/alpha/editor/).
+You can find the full editor API reference [here](/ref/stable/editor/).

 ## Commands

-If editor script module defines function `get_commands`, it will be called on extension reload, and returned commands will be available for use inside the editor in menu bar or in context menus in Assets and Outline panes.
+If an editor script module defines `get_commands()`, it is called when extensions reload.
+The returned commands can appear in menu-bar menus and in the Assets, Outline, Scene, and Code context menus, depending on their `locations`.
 Example:

 ```lua
 local M = {}